tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 Education doesn't prevent these harms.
 It enables them.
 It provides the knowledge, credentials, and access necessary to operate sophisticated schemes at scale.

 There's also an uncomfortable finding from research on psychopathy: the highest levels of offending appear among those with both elevated psychopathic traits AND higher IQ.
-Intelligence doesn't protect against psychopathic behavior - it makes psychopaths more effective.
+Studies suggest somewhere between 4-12% of CEOs demonstrate clinically significant psychopathic traits - compared to roughly 1% of the general population.
+Intelligence doesn't protect against psychopathic behavior - it provides better camouflage and larger playing fields.

 ## A Reframe: Societies, Not Individuals